AliceO2Group/O2DPG/README.md

 # Configuring and selecting workflow in AliECS:
 There are 3 ways foreseenm to configure the *full topology* in AliECS: (currently only the manual XML option exists)
-- **hash of workflow repository**: In this mode, the following settings are configured in AliECS, and they uniquely identify a *full topology*.
+- **version of workflow repository**: In this mode, the following settings are configured in AliECS, and they uniquely identify a *full topology*.
 The *parser* will then create the final DDS XML file with the *full topology*:
   - A **commit hash** identifying a state of the `O2DataProcessing` repository (this can also be a tag, and in the case of production workflows it is required to be a tag).
   - The path of a **description library file** (relative path inside the `O2DataProcessing` repository).
   - The **workflow name** inside the *description library file*.
-  - **detector list**: Three comma-separated lists of detectors participating in the run (global list, list for qc, list for calibration), defaulting to `ALL` for all detectors.
+  - **detector list**: Multiple comma-separated lists of detectors participating in the run (global list, list for qc, list for calibration, list of detectors to run reconstruction for, list of detectors to include in the CTF, list of detectors that have processing on the FLP), defaulting to `ALL` for all detectors.
   - **workflow parameters**: text field passed to workflow as environment variable for additional options.
   - **number of nodes override**: Overrides the setting for the number of nodes required in the workflow (meant so quickly increase / decrease the EPN partition size).
+  - **process multiplicity overrides**: Scaling factors for the process multiplicities for raw decoders, ctf encoders, and other processes.
+  - **extra environment options**: Free text field where the operator can put additional environment variables, that will be forwarded to the workflow.
+  - **wipe workflow cache**: Normally the XMLs are cached, when they are created from the same repository version / same workflow / same O2 version.
+This option clears the cache for the current partition.
 - **repository directory**: This is almost identical to the case above, but instead of the commit hash, there is the **repository path** specified, pointing to a checked out repository on the shared home folder in the EPN farm.
 The procedure is the same as before, the parser will create the full topology XML file from the specified workflow in the repository.
 - **manual XML file**: In this mode the `O2DataProcessing` repository is not used at all, but the absolute path of a *full topology* XML file in the EPN's shared home folder is specified.
 Such an XML file must be prepared manually by the same means as the *parser* would usually do (see paragraph on manual XML file below).

 # Topology descriptions:
 A *topology description* consists of
 - A list of modules to load, both for generating the DDS XML file with DPL's `--dds` option and when running the workflow.
 It can either be a single module, or a space-separated list of modules in double-quotes.
 In particular, this setting identifies the O2 version.
 We provide the `O2PDPSuite` package, which has the same versions as O2 itself, and which contain also corresponding versions `DataDistribution` and `QualityControl`, thus it is usually sufficient to just load `O2PDPSuite/[version]`.
 - A list of workflows, in the form of commands to run to create XML files by the `–dds` option.
 The command is executed with the `O2DataProcessing` path as working directory.
 The env options used to configure the workflow are prepended in normal shell syntax.
+Certain env options are set by the EPN and must not be overridden: `FILEWORKDIR`, `INRAWCHANNAME`, `CTF_DIR`.
   - Each workflow is amended with the following parameters (the parameters stand in front of the workflow command, and are separated by commas without spaces, the workflow command must be in double-quotes):
     - Zone where to run the workflow (calib / reco)
     - For reco: